Will Schofield: 2014–2018: Grand final success

 Before the 2018 AFL season, Schofield lost weight in an attempt to increase his versatility.
 He anticipated pressure on his backline spot from other West Coast defenders, but said he would use it as motivation.
 He impressed in a WAFL match against Perth in April, recording 18 disposals and nine rebounds from half-back.
 A month later, he injured his hamstring halfway through the first quarter in a loss to South Fremantle and could not play out the match.
 After returning to the AFL, he suffered another hamstring injury against Fremantle in the first quarter, and did not return to the field after receiving treatment.
 Schofield was expected to miss two matches after scans revealed a minor strain.
 After returning against Brisbane, Schofield's place in the backline was under pressure in the lead-up to West Coast's first final as Lewis Jetta returned from a calf injury.
 He was dropped from the side, but returned in the preliminary final after Brad Sheppard injured his hamstring.
 Schofield commented, "To be left out was really disappointing, but I pretty quickly came to the realisation that it wasn't the end of the season."
 Fellow defender Tom Barrass praised Schofield's mindset and was confident he would be able to cover the loss of Sheppard in the grand final.
 In the grand final, Schofield played on Collingwood forward Jordan De Goey and won several one-on-one match-ups at critical moments.
 He played all possible time on field, becoming the sixth West Coast player to do so in a grand final.
 Schofield said post-match he had been nervous about playing on De Goey, but said it was part of his defensive role and he had tried his best.
 At the conclusion of the WAFL season, Schofield polled one vote in the 2018 Sandover Medal.

 2020: Final season

-On the 25th of September, Schofield announced his retirement from AFL at the conclusion of the Eagles' 2020 AFL finals series.
+Schofield played four games for the Eagles in 2020 and retired from the AFL at the conclusion of the season.

+2023: Return to the WAFL

+In April 2023, Schofield came out of retirement to assist the Eagles in the West Australian Football League (WAFL) due to a club injury crisis.